-- 1. At approximately 175 retail agent locations throughout the state and designated county clerks offices. (\$3 issuing fee for first purchase and \$1 for subsequent purchases.) - 2. www.WVhunt.com (Official DNR website - \$2 fee per transaction.) - 3.
+- At approximately 175 retail agent locations throughout the state and designated county clerks offices. (\$3 issuing fee for first purchase and \$1 for subsequent purchases.) - WVhunt.com (Official WVDNR website \$2 fee per transaction.) - 3.
 Directly from the Hunting and Fishing License Unit by phoning (304) 558-6200. (\$2 fee per transaction.)